ztoben/crawl/readme.md

 - [x] Use a key and lock system for the final chest to keep players from progressing too quickly
 - [ ] Use [IronDb](https://github.com/gruns/irondb) for storing the game state
 - [ ] Tweak stats and fighting formula for better balance
+- [ ] Player experience and leveling, monster stat boosts based on leveling